bverkron/distributed-computing/readme.md

 # Docker Security

 ## Overview
-Distributed computing platforms typically use default settings and put little to no effort into enhancing security for the host system.

 Docker containers are run by default as the `root` user which puts our host at risk.
 That will only change if the docker images themselves have been built to create / use a different user within the image / container or use the `-u` flag when executing the `docker run` command.
 Thus far I have not see either of these be the case with these distributed platforms and we must assume that this will *not* be the case when our host gets assigned work and a container is started.

 ## Preventing Privilege Escalation